-Build your own profile by selecting any Two hormones to test.
-Instructions provided with all test kits.
+Build your own profile by selecting any TWO hormones to test.

 - Estradiol: (E2) Estradiol is the the predominant form of estrogen.
 Estradiol imbalance can cause depression, increased body fat, decreased bone density and sexual dysfunction.
 In men, small amounts of estrogen are made as a by-product of testosterone conversion.
 It’s important that these levels remain low.

 - Progesterone: (P4) Progesterone regulates ovulation in females, and imbalances can cause infertility, weight gain, low sex drive and depressive symptoms.
 In men, progesterone can help balance the effects of estrogen.

 - Testosterone: (TT) Abnormally low levels of testosterone can decrease sexual performance, muscle and bone strength, and increase fatigue and depression.
 In males, testosterone is produced in the testicles and to a lesser degree in the adrenal glands.
 It helps build muscle tone, increases energy, contributes to a healthy libido, and aids in sperm production.
 Levels decline with age and with high stress in the body.

 - DHEA-s: Low DHEA-S levels will lead to reduced levels of other sex hormones and also can cause depression, loss of bone and muscle strength, and low sexual function.

 - Estrone: (E1) In premenopausal women, high estrone levels increase breast and endometrial cancer risk, while low levels can cause osteoporosis, fatigue, loss of libido and depression.